ISO 9001:2015 Certification Process: Expert Insights

 Step 2: Documentation

-Writing the required documentation is often considered the most difficult and time-consuming implementation step.
-At this point you will need to interpret every ISO 9001 requirement in the context of your company and develop custom procedures.
+At this stage, you must interpret each ISO 9001 requirement in the context of your company and develop custom procedures.

 Step 3: Implementation